joshualouttit/smartContractWallet/README.md

 Code summary:
-- Variables
+VARIABLES

-.
-Owner - The wallet owner
+- Owner - The wallet owner

-.
-Guardians have the following structure:
+- Guardians have the following structure:
-    .
-An address
+    - An address
-    .
-A limit to which they can spend (default is set too 1ETH but they are able to increase this with the approval of 3 / 4 of the other guardians).
+    - A limit to which they can spend (default is set too 1ETH but they are able to increase this with the approval of 3 / 4 of the other guardians).
-    .
-An elected owner for the wallet
+    - An elected owner for the wallet
-    .
-The guardians are mapped based on a uint 0 - 4
+    - The guardians are mapped based on a uint 0 - 4

-.
-Limit request - responsible for increases for approved spending of the guardian
+ - Limit request - responsible for increases for approved spending of the guardian .
-    .
 The submitting address
     .
 Requested increase
     .
 Votes For and Against (approved at 3 For, declined at more than 1)